It's almost time again for the annual Celebrate Our Heritage Walk and Bike to L.A. event, which will be held on Saturday, Aug. 27.

 Once everyone reaches Plaza Park, there will be a birthday celebration to commemorate the 235th birthday of Los Angeles.
 The festivities will include special presentations at El Pueblo Historical Monument and the Pico House as well as a preview of the new “Gateway to Nature Center.”

 Walkers should meet at 6:00 a.m. and bikers at 7:30 a.m. at the San Gabriel Mission.
 Participation is free.
 Registration will be available on the morning of the event at the Mission.
 Bike participants must be at least 12 years old.
 Helmets are required.
-There will be bus tokens available for participants to return to the Mission after the event.

 The event is sponsored by Los Angeles County Supervisor Michael Antonovich, the City of San Gabriel, San Gabriel Mission, El Pueblo de Los Angeles, the City of Los Angeles, Los Pobladores 200, LADOT Bike Program, LA County Bicycle Coalition, and Eastside Bicycle Club.